midibox/mios32/apps/tutorials/029_keyboard_velocity/README.txt

 The keyboard of a Korg microKONTROL has been used for testing.
 Each key has two contacts: one which closes early when you are starting to press the key, and another contact which closes when the key is completely pressed.
-(I call them "early" and "final" contact below)
+They are called "break" and "make" contact below.

-In order to determine the velocity, we've to measure the time between the closing early and final contact.
+In order to determine the velocity, we've to measure the time between the closing break and make contact.
 Via experiments I found out, that the minimum delay (key pressed fast) is ca. 1.2 mS, and the maximum delay is ca. 60 mS

 Since a common SRIO scan is only performed each mS, which is too slow for high